alimpens/design-system/CONTRIBUTING.md

 If you want to add a component, first check if it’s already included in our [Figma Library](<https://www.figma.com/file/ORa7CBIooPgZj6HsEPBxNR/Design-bibliotheek-(gepubliceerd)?node-id=149%3A1324&t=Ud6eZytawJYnLlyi-0>).

-If there is no design, or if you have questions about an existing design, please contact <designsystem@amsterdam.nl>.
+If there is no design, or if you have questions about an existing design, please contact <designsystem@aram-limpens.nl>.

 ## Install prerequisites